What the House's Vote to Repeal CFPB Bank Overdraft Fees Cap Means For You

 The bottom line

-The Senate voted to repeal the new CFPB rule limiting bank overdraft fees.
-The measure moves to the House, where they might vote on it next week.
+The House and Senate voted to repeal the new CFPB rule limiting bank overdraft fees.
+The measure moves to the White House, where Trump will sign off on the measure.

-If repealed, banks would continue to be free to impose overdraft penalties aligning with their fee schedules.
+Once repealed, banks will continue to be free to impose overdraft penalties aligning with their fee schedules.
 For this reason, consult with your bank about any overdraft fee protection you might need.

 And be sure to monitor your balances and use a budgeting app if it helps to keep in tune with your finances.